pedestal/pedestal/app/test/clj/io/pedestal/app/perf/README.md

 ## Model Inform

-Changes to the model are reported as an inform message.
+Changes to the model are reported with an inform message.

 ```clj
 [event-entry ...]